You are here

 2 - Registered new single detached homes refers to new single detached homes enrolled with home warranty insurance or with Owner Builder Authorizations issued by the registrar designated by BC Housing under the Homeowner Protection Act.

-3 - Registered new homes in multi-unit buildings (two or more dwelling units) refers to new homes in multi-unit buildings enrolled with home warranty insurance and does not include new homes in multi-unit rental buildings.
+3 - Current calculations of “registered new homes in multi-unit buildings” include new homes in multi-unit buildings (two or more dwelling units) enrolled with home warranty insurance.
+Registered new homes in multi-unit rental buildings, which are exempt from home warranty insurance, will be included as of August 2016

 4 - Rentals Exempted refers to new homes in multi-unit buildings that qualify for exemption from home warranty insurance.
 These exempted homes must be constructed for rental purposes, including social housing, and have a restrictive covenant registered on title restricting the sale of any dwelling unit for a 10-year period.